fcanela/settle-braintree-transactions/README.md

 ## How can I run this?

+The first time you have to:

 1. Edit the `script.js` file and substitute the placeholders for the merchantId, publicKey, and privateKey.
 2. Open a terminal, navigate to the project folder (the one containing the `package.json` file)
 3. Execute `npm install`.
 This will install the `braintree` dependency automatically.
 4. Execute `npm start`.
+This will execute the application.
+You will see the results in the screen.

+The following times, you only have to:

+1. Open a terminal, navigate to the project folder (the one containing the `package.json` file)
+2. Execute `npm start`.
 This will execute the application.
 You will see the results in the screen.